msftsean/handling-oversized-json/docs/legacy/DRIFT_MITIGATION.md

 *Third, when drift is detected - say accuracy drops 5% or token usage spikes 20% - the system automatically alerts your team.
 You get detailed dashboards showing exactly what changed and when.*

-*For Motorola specifically, we'd set this up to:*
+*For Zava specifically, we'd set this up to:*
 - *Run daily evaluations on 2% of production traffic*
 - *Alert if accuracy drops below 90%*
 - *Alert if token costs increase more than 20%*